learn-co-students/statistical-power-houston-ds-082619/README.md

 #### Lesson Outline:

 * Hypothesis testing, Type 1 and Type 2 errors (15 minutes)
-    * Example simulation to compute Type I error - Guided
+    * Example simulation to compute Type I error
+        * Give students 2-3 minutes to look at the code.
+Guide them thru the code if they have any questions.
     * Example simulation to compute Type II error - Students fill missing code.
 * Statistical Power (20 minutes)
     * Effect size: Cohen's d (5 minutes)
     * Students use the same code they used to compute Type II error to compute power (5 minutes)
+        * If time is tight, you may skip the question that asks students to recompute power using a smaller sample size.
+The effect of sample size on power is discussed later.
     * Visualizations to show how power changes with effect size, sample size, and alpha (10 minutes)
 * Power analysis for Experimental Design (20 minutes)
     * A case study is presented.
 Students compute power of a poorly designed experiment, and then the sample size needed to get to a power of 80% using `statsmodels` library.
     * An additional case study is presented.
 Complete it if time permits, if not, leave as an exercise to students.
 * Summary (5 minutes)